mmsr-workshop/mmsr-workshop.github.io/submissions.md

 We strongly encourage students to submit to the workshop and will consider a student session depending on the number of submissions.

-We will be using SoftConf to handle submissions.
-Please submit your papers [here](https://www.softconf.com/iwcs2021/MMSR1/)!
+We will be using SoftConf to handle submissions.  **We have extended the submission deadline to March 26!**  Please submit your papers [here](https://www.softconf.com/iwcs2021/MMSR1/)!